Decomposition Theory Meets Reliability Analysis: Processing of Computation-Intensive Dependent Tasks over Vehicular Clouds with Dynamic Resources: Modeling CI-App Processing as an SMP

 A Markov process is used to describe the dynamics of stochastic systems with limited information about their past, defined as follows. \begin{definition}[Markov Process] A random process { $\{X_{t}:t\ge 0\}$} is a Markov process (MP) if, for any { $s,t\ge 0$}, the conditional probability of transition to the future state { $X_{s+t}$} given the present state { $X_{s}$} and history { $X_{u}$}, for $0\le u < s$, depends only on the present state.
 Mathematically, for non-negative integer values $i$, $j$, and $x(u)$, where $x(u)$ is an arbitrary function, we have

-\end{definition} Definition~\ref{mp} is called Markov property, implying that sojourn time (i.e., the duration that SMP stays in a state before transitioning to other states) in each state has memoryless property and thus must follow an exponential distribution\cite{53}.
-An MP is time-homogeneous if (\ref{markovDef}) does not dependent on $s$, i.e., $P(X_{t}=i|X_{0}=j)=P(X_{s+t}=i|X_{s}=j),~\forall s$, otherwise, it is called time-inhomogeneous MP.
-In practical situations, the sojourn time may not follow an exponential distribution, such as the case we deal with in this paper.
-A generalization of Definition~\ref{mp} where the sojourn time in a state can follow an arbitrary distribution is called a semi-Markov process (SMP)\cite{53} (i.e., the transition to a future state depends not only on the present state but also on the amount of time spent in it).
+\end{definition} Definition~\ref{mp} is called Markov property, implying that sojourn time (i.e., the duration that SMP stays in a state before transitioning to other states) in each state has \textit{memoryless} property and thus follows an exponential distribution~\cite{53}.
+A generalization of Definition~\ref{mp} where the sojourn time in a state can follow an arbitrary distribution is called semi-Markov process (SMP)\cite{53}.
+In short, in semi-Markov process, the transition to a future state depends not only on the present state but also on the amount of time spent in it; however, in Markov process, the transition to a future state depends only on the present state.
+Semi-Markov process captures the scenario of our interest in this paper, where the expected sojourn time in each state (e.g., the time that it takes to successfully recruit a new vehicle) is a function of time the system has spent in a state itself (e.g., the time spent on recruiting from when the system has entered the state).